nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list patients.
+1. User requests to list patient contacts.
-2. MediContact shows a list of patients.
+2. MediContact shows a list of patient contacts.
-3. User requests to edit a patient and specifies edited fields.
+3. User requests to edit a specific patient's contact and specifies edited fields.
-4. MediContact updates the patient.
+4. MediContact updates the patient's contact.

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The patient contact list is empty.

   Use case ends.

 * 3a.
-The given name is invalid.
+The given patient name is invalid.
   - 3a1.
 MediContact shows an error message.

     Use case ends.